-The Project has commercial leases that expire on various dates between December 2022 and May 2029.
-The following is a schedule of minimum future rental income on noncancelable operating leases for each of the next five years and thereafter as of June 30, 2022:
+The Project has commercial leases that expire on various dates between December 2032 and May 2029.
+Each lease includes provisions for rental increases.
+The following is a schedule of minimum future rental income on noncancelable operating leases for each of the next five years and thereafter as of June 30, 2023: